Daniele-Tentoni/rts/docs/developers/roadmap.md

         - Credits (download contributions from Github and shows their avatars)

 2. Tower levels (already described in this doc)

 3. Route disruption and recovering (already described in this doc)

 4. Settings window with reset local storage options and localization changes

+    For localization we could read this paragraph in [Pygame GUI docs](https://pygame-gui.readthedocs.io/en/v_069/localization.html#providing-custom-translation-files-to-the-gui).